JeffDeCola/my-cheat-sheets/README.md

 * INFRASTRUCTURE AS A SERVICE (IaaS)
 * OPERATIONS TOOLS

-These cheat sheets contain info I gathered from other sources.
+These cheat sheets contain info I gathered from other sources and figured out over time.

 View my entire list of cheat sheets on
 [my GitHub Webpage](https://jeffdecola.github.io/my-cheat-sheets/).